 Depending on the rules in your state, you can potentially receive reimbursement for a wide range of medical-related travel expenses after a workers' comp injury.
 These include:

 That means you should keep your receipts if you incur any of these expenses while receiving treatment for a work-related injury.

 Contact your state's workers' comp agency for the rules in your state.

 The rate for mileage reimbursement also varies from state to state.
-Many states adopt the IRS's mileage rate, which is 57.5 cents per mile for 2015.
-Other states set their own mileage rates, which can often be found on the state’s workers’ compensation agency website (select your state from the list of agencies).
+Many states adopt the IRS's mileage rate, which is 58.5 cents per mile for 2022.
+Other states set their own mileage rates.

 To obtain reimbursement, you'll need to submit the required documentation to the workers' comp insurance company.

 Drivers should keep a mileage log, noting the miles that you drive during each trip to your doctor, therapist, or other treatment approved through workers' comp.

 The workers' comp agencies in many states provide standard mileage reimbursement forms that can be used for this purpose.
 You can usually download these forms from the agency's website.
 (Find links to the agency in your state on this map tool.)

 You should submit your mileage reimbursement form, along with receipts for any other travel expenses such as train tickets or parking, to the insurance company on a regular basis.